rcasto/adaptive-html/README.md

 ### Test Client
 To demonstrate the transformation there is a test client within the repository.
 To launch it follow these steps:
 1. Execute the command `npm run client` from project root
-    - **Note:** The first time you will need to install the test client npm dependencies.
-So `cd client && npm install`.
 2. Navigate to http://localhost:8080

 ### Running tests